Hit the Trails at These 7 Great Day Hikes Near Albany, NY

 John Boyd Thacher State Park is located along the Helderberg Escarpment about 17 miles west of Albany.
 This New York State Park is renowned for its impressive limestone cliffs, waterfalls, and panoramic views of the Adirondacks, Green Mountains, and Hudson-Mohawk Valleys.

-After getting a history lesson at the Visitor Center (currently closed to the public), you can start hiking the 25+ miles of trails within the area.
+There are 25+ miles of trails within the area.
 The trails vary in length, so it's recommended you map out your route ahead of time depending on if you want a short or long hike.

 Location: Drive west out of Albany on Delaware Avenue, which will become Kenwood Avenue.
 Then, turn onto New Scotland Road until you reach Thacher Park Road.